How the children might feel and how to help them adjust

 Children aged 10-14 - This age group are more likely to find it the most difficult to adjust to new family units and relationships.
-They are more likely to resist the authority of a new step parent, especially disciplining, until they have bonded and accepted the into the family, which can take time.
+They are more likely to resist the authority of a new step parent, especially disciplining, until they have bonded and accepted you into the family, which can take time.

-Children ages 15 and over - This age group may never fully integrate into new family units and relationships, and instead be focused on creating their own lives and identifies.
+Children ages 15 and over - This age group may never fully integrate into new family units and relationships, and instead be focused on creating their own lives and identities.
 It is important to remember that the ‘children’ in this age group are in reality, almost adults.
 They have strong opinions and are often emotionally distant - even with their biological parents.

 No matter what their age, or what behaviours they demonstrate, all children will still need to feel they do have a place in the family, and are loved.

 Does gender make a difference to their adjustment?